-Bath & Body Works is one of the leading specialty retailers of personal care, soaps, sanitizers and home fragrance products.
-We sell our Bath & Body Works products at more than 1,600 Bath & Body Works stores in the U.S. and Canada and online at [www.BathandBodyWorks.com](http://www.BathandBodyWorks.com).
-Additionally, Bath & Body Works has more than 130 stores in 30 other countries operating under franchise, license and wholesale arrangements.
+Bath & Body Works, which sells products under the Bath & Body Works, White Barn, C.O.
+Bigelow and other brand names, is one of the leading specialty retailers of body care, home fragrance products, soaps and sanitizers.
+We sell our Bath & Body Works products online and at more than 1,730 Bath & Body Works company-owned stores in the U.S. and Canada.
+Additionally, Bath & Body Works has more than 240 stores in approximately 30 other countries operating under franchise, license and wholesale arrangements.